nss10/FavorU/README.md

 # FavorU

+>This application was built as a part of AngelHack hackathon in 2017 in a period of 24 hours

+## Hackathon Pitch
+>We often see physically challenged people struggling to get things going.They live with their positive attitude towards life but still need our help for many things to happen.
+People often want to help them out but do not find people in need.
+This situation is almost similar with physically challenged people that they need help but do not find people who can help them.
+Now we are a team of four who just wanna take an initiative to help the people in need.
+We present you a platform to bring the kind hearted people and the physically challenged people under one big shelter.
+Our application is an android application.
+It is named as "favorU".
+Just register with the app.
+You will find the requests of physically challenged people so that you can contact them and help them.

 ## About
 * FavorU is an android application that is built with the idea to bridge the gap between a person who is need of help and the person who is willing to help.
 * In a way, it can be seen as a Craigslist for help.